christianhidber/easyagents/README.md

 ![EasyAgents logo](images/EazyAgentsIcon.png)

 EasyAgents is a high level reinforcement learning api focusing on ease of use and simplicity.
-Written in Python and running on top of different reinforcement learning libraries like [tf-Agents](https://github.com/tensorflow/agents), [tensorforce](https://github.com/tensorforce/tensorforce) or [keras-rl](https://github.com/keras-rl/keras-rl).
+Written in Python and running on top of established reinforcement learning libraries like [tf-Agents](https://github.com/tensorflow/agents), [tensorforce](https://github.com/tensorforce/tensorforce) or [keras-rl](https://github.com/keras-rl/keras-rl).